ForgeRock/forgeops/README.md

 Configuration is exported to `docker/$version/idm/conf` and is a full copy of the configuration including any changes.

 **Amster export**
 Amster only runs as a Kubernetes job so there is no running deployment.
-The export command kicks of a new Amster job to export OAuth2Clients and ig-agent config from AM.
+The export command kicks of a new Amster job to export dynamic data(application and policy data) from AM.
 Configuration is exported to `docker/$version/amster/config`.

 **AM export**